-In some instances, you may have been injured because of numerous parties violation of the workplace safety rules.
+In some instances, you may have been injured because of numerous parties' violations of the workplace safety rules.
 In these hybrid situations, there will be different claims for different parties depending on their obligations to you under the law.

 In the end, you want to make sure that any company or person that could have prevented what happened to you or your loved one is held accountable.

 Why Does Workers Compensation Preclude Me From a Normal Claim?